Istanbul Property: Your Real Estate Company and Expert

 - Ways to obtain Turkish Citizenship: Buying real estate in Turkey comes with benefits such as obtaining Turkish citizenship.
 For example, buying a property worth at least $400,000 grants Turkish citizenship.

 - Know the property buying process: Knowing the process of buying property in Turkey will create a clear image in your head when identifying your needs for real estate.
 The buying process is simple in Turkey.
 Some of the important things to consider while buying property are real estate type and location, investment returns, project options, and additional costs in the process.

 - Choose a trustworthy real estate agent: Working with the right real estate agent is vital before buying real estate in Turkey.
-A reliable agent must understand your requirements, offer a wide range of projects, and give high-quality services to make the process hassle-free.
+A reliable agent must understand your requirements, offer a wide range of projects, and provide high-quality services to make the process hassle-free.